Legal requirements for getting married

 When and how to submit paperwork

-The legal paperwork needs to be submitted four to six weeks before the date of the ceremony.
+The legal paperwork needs to be submitted six to eight weeks before the date of the ceremony.
+However if you are a non EEA national you are recommended to give three months notice.

-The forms are only valid for three months so please do not hand them in any earlier.
+The forms are only valid for three months so please do not hand them in until you are within three months of the date of marriage.

 You can submit the forms by post.
 Please remember to send all accompanying documents and fees with the correct postage.